christianblos/codedocs/docs/02-Markdown-syntax/03-Lists.md

 ## Definition lists

 First term
-:  This isthe first definition.
+:  This is the first definition.

 Second term
 :  This is the second definition.